KKaren345/tic_tac_toe_terms_privacy/privacy_policy.md

     more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-  * Application refers to Tic-Tac-Toe 過三關  (the "software"), the software program provided by the author.
+  * Application refers to Tic-Tac-Toe 過三關小遊戲 (the "software"), the software program provided by the author.

   * Device means any device that can access the Service such as a computer, a